- single place ultralight verses two place LSA,

 Amphibious - Land and Sea

-Commercial Training S-LSA verses Experimental (E-LSA) verses kit built AB-LSA
+Commercial Training S-LSA versus Experimental (E-LSA) versus kit-built AB-LSA

 Commercial Training S-LSA